 - Ube Cheesecake: Creamy ube-flavored cheesecake with a graham cookie crust.

-- Ube Turon: Saba bananas with Ube Halaya wrapped in lumpia wrappers and fried until crispy.
+- Ube Turon: Saba bananas with ube halaya wrapped in lumpia wrappers and fried until crispy.

 - Ube Hopia: Flaky pastry rounds with ube filling.